 - Please contact email@example.com if you’re interested in becoming a trainer member.

 - We have a list of Supervisors you can use and guidelines for choosing someone not on the list.
 View the list here.

 Can I use the NLPAA logo?

-- Certified and Clinical members may use the NLPAA logo as long as it is accompanied by the correct wording (for example, "Mary Anderson is a Registered Clinical Member of the NLPAA").
+- Certified and Professional members may use the NLPAA logo as long as it is accompanied by the correct wording (for example, "Mary Anderson is a Registered Professional Member of the NLPAA").